Undergraduate Learning Goals and Degree Requirements

 - a Nexus program.

-No course used to fulfill a requirement in a student’s major may also be used to fulfill a requirement of her minor, though a course may be applied to a minor and a certificate and/or a Nexus.
+No course used to fulfill a requirement in a student’s major may also be used to fulfill a requirement of the student's minor, though a course may be applied to both a minor and a certificate and/or a Nexus.
 See complete details regarding double counting in the Academic Regulations section of the catalog.

 The specific requirements of each minor, Nexus program, and certificate are detailed in this catalog.
 Current minors, Nexus programs, and certificates offered by the College are included on the Areas of Study list.